PTSD: National Center for PTSD

 Things to Consider

 - Make sure the provider has experience treating people who have been through a trauma.

 - Try to find a provider who focuses on evidence-based medications for PTSD or effective talk therapy for PTSD, such as Cognitive Processing Therapy (CPT), Prolonged Exposure (PE) or Eye Movement Desensitization and Reprocessing (EMDR).

 - Find out what type(s) of insurance the provider accepts and what you will have to pay (out-of-pocket costs) for care.

 - You may find more than one therapist.
-Learn about Types of Therapists.
+Learn about Types of Providers.

-- If you have health insurance, call to find out which mental health providers your insurance company will cover.
+- If you have health insurance, call or visit their website to find out which mental health providers your insurance company will cover.
 Your insurance company may require that you choose a provider from among a list they maintain.

 Finding a Provider Using the Internet

-These resources can help you locate a therapist, counselor, or mental health provider who is right for you.
-Note: These resources can be used by anyone, and if you are a Veteran, see the "Help for Veterans" section below.
+Beyond using your insurance company provider lists, the links below can help you find a therapist, counselor or mental health professional.
+Note: These online locators can be used by anyone, and if you are a Veteran, see the "Help for Veterans" section below for additional options.